initsysctrl/substrate/srml/contract/COMPLEXITY.md

 Invocation of an exported function in the sandboxed module consists of the following steps:

-1. Marshalling, copying and unmarshalling the arguments when passing them between the supervisor and executor,
+1. Marshaling, copying and unmarshaling the arguments when passing them between the supervisor and executor,
 2. Calling into the underlying VM,
-3. Marshalling, copying and unmarshalling the result when passing it between the executor and supervisor,
+3. Marshaling, copying and unmarshaling the result when passing it between the executor and supervisor,

 **Note** that the complexity of running the function code itself should be considered separately.